in

 Step 5.
 Application of Veneers

-After cleaning the cabinet, homeowners are ready to apply the veneers or any RTFs.
-Refacing requires only veneer or RTF application on the cabinet’s front, leaving the cabinet boxes untouched.
-Some homeowners may also choose to cover the cabinet tops, but not the bottoms.
+After completing the cleaning phase, homeowners are ready to apply the veneers or any RTFs.
+Refacing requires only veneer or RTF application on the cabinet’s front, leaving the boxes untouched.
+Some homeowners may also choose to cover the top area, but not the bottoms.

 Applying edge banding is suitable for cabinets with exposed edges, giving them a cleaner and more polished look.
 Use a veneer application tool to smooth the veneer or the Thermofoil on the surface.